GraysonCAdams/todoist-bridge/wiki/Google-Setup.md

 - Check that the Tasks API is enabled
 - Verify the OAuth consent screen is configured

-### "Invalid client_id"
+### "redirect_uri_mismatch"

-- Download credentials again from Cloud Console
+- Ensure Google Cloud Console has: `https://my.home-assistant.io/redirect/oauth`
-- Ensure you're using the correct project
+- If using direct OAuth, the URI must exactly match your `oauth_redirect_url`

+### my.home-assistant.io shows "Instance not configured"

+- Visit https://my.home-assistant.io and enter your server URL
+- The URL is stored in browser localStorage, so use the same browser for auth

 ### "Authorization timeout"

 - Complete browser authorization within 5 minutes
+- Ensure your server is accessible from your browser
 - Check that port 3000 is not blocked

 ### Token expired